Configure your device to run IDT tests - Amazon IoT Greengrass

 Configure your device to test optional features

 This section describes the device requirements to run IDT tests for optional Docker and machine learning (ML) features.
+The ML features are supported only in IDT v4.9.3.
 You must make sure your device meets these requirements only if you want to test these features.
 Otherwise, continue to Configure IDT settings to run the Amazon IoT Greengrass qualification suite.

 Docker qualification requirements